-Don’t wait on JIRA — take control with a better system tailored to the way you work.
+Don’t wait on JIRA — take control with a native client tailored to the way you work.

 You’ve probably often thought “there has to be a better way”.
 I know, I’ve been there.